pschaus/LINFO1121/source/part4/ex1.rst

    Question bonus: est-ce que `x \& 0x7FFFFFFF = abs(x)`?
 Non car on utilise une notation en complément de deux.
 Une bonne raison d'être attentif au cours de systèmes informatiques...

 Exercise 4.1.5
-""""""""""""""""
+""""""""""""""

 Java provides the class ``java.util.Hashtable`` as an implementation of the ``java.util.Map`` interface.
-Can you determine exactly which variant of hash table this is?
+Which variant of hash table does it use?
 Does Java provide other implementations of the ``Map`` interface?
-Make a diagram that represents the interfaces and classes that relate to ``Map`` and specify what, in each case, characterizes them.
+Draw a diagram representing the interfaces and classes related to ``Map`` and specify the key characteristics of each.
-What can be used as a key for a hashtable in Java?
+What can be used as a key for a hash table in Java?
 Be specific.

 .. answer::